CaoAssignments/cse199-wi21-justinyaodu/concepts.md

 ### geometry

 Geometric objects in two or more dimensions, like rectangles, circles, line segments, and linear inequalities.
-[Intervals](#interval) are considered separately.
+[One-dimensional intervals](#interval) are considered separately.

 ### graph